BetonQuest/BetonQuest/docs/API/Logging.md

         final BetonQuestLoggerFactory loggerFactory = Bukkit.getServicesManager().load(BetonQuestLoggerFactory.class);
         ````

-        This will only return a BetonQuestLoggerFactory instance if BetonQuest is installed and already loaded.
+        This will only return a BetonQuestLoggerFactory instance if BetonQuest is already loaded and should normally be called in the `onEnable` method.
         Otherwise it will return `null`.

     === "For internal development: Legacy classes"